 Ubud is FULL of artists.
 The Blanco Renaissance Museum is the most well known museum in the area.
 However, you can wander the streets and find amazing art all over the city.
 It would take you weeks to see everything.

 Although we didn’t get the chance to do this, it gets rave reviews and I’m sure it’s a blast.
 You get driven up North in Bali and ride a bike all the way back.
 It’s downhill the whole time and you stop along the way at various sites.

 There are tons of options for short term and long term stays in any budget range.
-We’ve been to Ubud twice, one time for 3 days and the other for a month.
+We’ve been to Ubud twice, one time for month in 2014 and then for another 5 months in 2018.